 Select past reports and publications are provided for reference below:

 National Emerging Aviation Technologies Policy Statement

-As part of the policy statement, the Government has committed to a range of whole-of-government initiatives that will create a scalable, efficient and adaptable operational ecosystem for emerging technologies.
-These initiatives include development of Australia's Unmanned Aircraft System Traffic Management system, regulatory modernization and providing industry support.
+On 6 May 2021, the former Australian government released the National Emerging Aviation Technologies (NEAT) Policy Statement as part of the 2021–22 Budget's Digital Economy Strategy.
+As part of the policy statement, the former government committed to a range of whole-of-government initiatives that will create an efficient and adaptable operational ecosystem for emerging aviation technologies.
+This included development of Australia's Unmanned Aircraft System Traffic Management system, regulatory modernisation and providing industry support.

 National Aviation Policy Issues Paper on Emerging Aviation Technologies